-- The CPAB will be composed of 7-11 members formally approved by the City Council. - Members must reside within the City Limits of Fayetteville for the last 6 months prior to application. - Applicants to serve on the board must complete an application which will be submitted to the office of the City Clerk pursuant to the same process for application to all other boards. - The selection process will follow the City's standard boards and commissions appointing procedures found in City Ordinance Sec.
-2-35 and City Council Policy #110.1. - Members will be required to complete the Citizen Police Academy, complete one ride along and participate in other group learning opportunities.
-Members may request additional training opportunities. - The City Council will strive to appoint members representative of the community at large including but not limited to; a former police department sworn employee, a mental health practitioner, the criminal justice community, the LGBTQ+ community, a youth representative, African-American community, Hispanic/Latinx community and the Asian-American community.
+- The CPAB will be composed of nine (9) members formally appointed by the City Council.
+One (1) alternate will be appointed through the same process.
+The alternate will attend all meetings as other board members do but will not vote.
+If another board member is unable to continue to serve until their term expires the alternate will be appointed to finish that member's term. - Members must reside within the City Limits of Fayetteville for the last 6 months prior to application. - Applicants to serve on the board must complete an application which will be submitted to the office of the City Clerk pursuant to application process below. - Members will be required to complete the Citizen Police Academy, complete one ride along and participate in other group learning opportunities.
+Members may request additional training opportunities.